DarkBubbleTea/Movie-Recommendation-System/README.md

 - Seaborn
 - Plotly
 - Streamlit
-- Pupyter Notebook(Optional, you can install this to read the model)
+- Jupyter Notebook(Optional, you can install this to read the model)